hammerjs/hammer.js/README.md

 ## How to use it
 Hammer became simpler to use, with an jQuery-like API.
-You dont need to add the new keyword, and the eventlisteners are chainable.
+You don't need to add the new keyword, and the eventlisteners are chainable.

     var element = document.getElementById('test_el');
     var hammertime = Hammer(element).on("tap", function(event) {